Attar’s hope was that his birds quest could serve as a mirror we can use to become more self aware. Here is Attar’s verse at the poems conclusion:

 At the very end of the story, the birds that persevered throughout the poem and heard all of the Hoopoes stories find themselves looking into a pond.
 Within it, they see God within themselves reflected, the very thing they started their journey in search of.

 Attar’s prologue succinctly states what we are to take away from that scene and the Conference of the Birds as a whole:

 I think this is the reason why Attar distrusts reason in general.

 Reasoning with others always creates conceptual differences between things, otherwise we can’t speak of one thing being different than another.
 And if we are the universe witnessing itself, then ‘reason,’ as well as language, merely creates false categories and abstractions, enslaving us to concepts, blinding us to how interconnected everything and everyone is.

-While I think this is all a fine metaphor we benefit from learning, I don’t think it’s literally true and I also think this metaphor creates just as many problems as it solves.
+While I think this is all a useful metaphor we benefit from learning, I think this metaphor creates just as many problems as it solves.